-Native advertising can’t be effective without content.
-Instead of calling it an alternative to content marketing, we’d say it helps the latter to reach its goals.
-As a content marketer, you can master native advertising to put your content in front of completely new audiences and fill the top of your sales funnel fast.
+As a content marketer, you can master native advertising to put your content in front of entirely new audiences and fill the top of your sales funnel fast.
 Whether your content includes online podcasts, blog articles, or video tutorials, it perfectly fits the native advertising format.

 How Top Content Marketers Use Native Advertising